As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Why is Opal Worth So Much?

-Opal is a rare gemstone because its formation requires a very specific environment.
+Opal is a rare gemstone because its formation requires a particular environment.
 Opal is worth so much because of its unique play-of-color phenomenon, which cannot be observed in any other gemstone.
 Opal is so costly because every stone has its exclusive pattern.
 There are no two similar opals.

 TIP: Correctly cutting and polishing opals brings beauty and exceptional color flash.
 Find out the step-by-step guide on how to cut and polish opals in the article below: